Inflation hits NYC's bodega favorite: Bacon, egg and cheese - KESQ

 To keep up with today’s levels of inflation due to the pandemic and Russia’s war with Ukraine, bodega owners are faced with no choice but to raise the prices of their famously low-priced breakfast sandwiches.

 “Bacon, egg and cheese — you can’t take that sandwich away,” said Francisco Marte, who owns a bodega in the Bronx.
-“That’s the favorite sandwich for the New Yorkers.”
+“That’s the favorite sandwich of New Yorkers.”

 Marte has had to increase prices on everything from sugar to potato chips — and the cost of his bacon, egg and cheese sandwich is up from $2.50 to $4.50.